OWN YOUR RV LOT

 simply a change in ownership.
 Conceptually simple, a park is purchased by a corporation that just happens to have all it’s

-shareholders participating on the land, from an owner that has been renting RV sites.
-Since in legal operation, it’s use is
+shareholders participating on the land, from the owner that has been renting the

-local regulation changes.
+the local regulations.
 Suspect local government hostility toward RVs, when you find a newly constructed co-op RV park, because

 most likely subdivision (new condo) for RV use is not permitted !
 It can be